ISO/IEC 27002

-The ISO/IEC 27000-series standards are descended from a corporate security standard donated by Shell to a UK government initiative in the early 1990s.
+The ISO/IEC 27000 family of standards are descended from a corporate security standard donated by Shell to a UK government initiative in the early 1990s.
 The Shell standard was developed into British Standard BS 7799 in the mid-1990s, and was adopted as ISO/IEC 17799 in 2000.
 The ISO/IEC standard was revised in 2005, and renumbered ISO/IEC 27002 in 2007 to align with the other ISO/IEC 27000-series standards.
 It was revised again in 2013 and in 2022.
 Later in 2015 the ISO/IEC 27017 was created from that standard in order to suggest additional security controls for the cloud which were not completely defined in ISO/IEC 27002.

 ISO/IEC 27002 provides best practice recommendations on information security controls for use by those responsible for initiating, implementing or maintaining information security management systems (ISMS).
 Information security is defined within the standard in the context of the CIA triad: